 If you are lactose intolerant or prefer to keep lactose consumption to a minimum, it is possible to further reduce the lactose content of milk kefir to fit your needs.

 Lactose in Kefir

 The lactose found in milk is the primary food supply for dairy cultures.
-The cultures feast on a fair amount of the lactose in the milk and convert it into the tangy lactic acid we find in kefir or yogurt.
-Because the lactose is consumed in the fermenting process, any cultured dairy product is lower in lactose than the milk it started as.
+The cultures feast on the lactose and convert it into the tangy lactic acid we find in milk kefir or yogurt.
+Because the lactose is consumed in the fermenting process, any cultured dairy product is lower in lactose than the milk before culturing.

-Kefir Culturing Time
+Milk Kefir Culturing Time